 Note that this post refers to syncing Outlook for WINDOWS (all versions, as far as I can tell) with your iPhone.
 Microsoft offers these (rather complicated) directions for syncing Outlook for Mac with iPhone.
 I can not speak to how well it works.
 These difficulties are a sample of the reason that I recommend AGAINST Outlook for Mac as a productivity solution.
 For other suggestions of productivity tools for Mac users, see this post and this post.

 I used Outlook to run my life for almost a decade, and the majority of the training I do is still using Outlook as the support tool.
 I also show you in my book how to adapt to Outlook my Empowered Productivity System for managing the details of your life and work.
-I am a fan and think it is a very powerful PIM (personal information manager) that can easily handle the complexity of your life.
+I think it is a very powerful PIM (personal information manager) that can easily handle the complexity of your life.
 The one shortcoming is if you need to share calendars or other information, it’s easiest if you are running an Exchange server and this doesn’t make sense for everyone.

 A question I get a lot is how to sync Outlook Tasks with iPhone.
-The technology has changed since I originally wrote this post more than four years ago, and I will attempt to keep it updated with the latest information.
+The technology has changed since I originally wrote this post more than five years ago, and I will attempt to keep it updated with the latest information.
 Some of the comments below may deal with prior content that has since been removed.
 Also, these are instructions for those NOT using a corporate Exchange server.
 If you are using an Exchange server, your Outlook tasks should be appearing in the Reminders app on your iPhone.
 If you don’t like how that works, check out IMExchange2, or TaskTask.